Dismal Swamp (New Jersey): History

+It was known to the Lenape as Maniquescake.

 A vineyard was planted in the southern section of the swamp during the 1700s with subsequent agriculture development during the 1800s.

 In the early 1900s a Russian exile settlement, New Petrograd, was established near the swamp near the Metuchen border.

 It is believed that the name of the swamp comes from Dismal Brook, a stream that once flowed through the area.